kubernetes/website/content/en/blog/_posts/2023-04-11-topology-spread-features.md

 In Kubernetes v1.19, [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) went to GA.
 It is the feature to control how Pods are spread to each failure-domain (regions, zones, nodes etc).

-As time passes, we've got further feedbacks from users, and we're actively working on improving the Topology Spread via three KEPs from v1.25.
+As time passed, we received feedback from users, and, as a result, we're actively working on improving the Topology Spread feature via three KEPs.
-All of these features have reached beta in Kubernetes v1.27 and been enabled by default.
+All of these features have reached beta in Kubernetes v1.27 and are enabled by default.

-This blog post is going to introduce each feature and the usecase/issue behind them.
+This blog post introduces each feature and the use case behind each of them.

 ## KEP-3022: min domains in Pod Topology Spread